async-profiler/async-profiler/docs/ProfilingNonJavaApplications.md

 All basic functionality remains the same.
 Profiler can run in `cpu`, `wall` and other perf_events modes.
 Flame Graph and JFR output formats are supported, although JFR files will obviously lack Java-specific events.

+## Unstable APIs

+These APIs are unstable and might change or be removed in the next version of async-profiler.

+### Advanced Sampling

+The `asprof_get_thread_local_data` function returns a pointer to async-profiler's thread-local data structure.
+The structure is guaranteed to live as long as the thread.

+The returned structure contains a pointer that increments every time there is a sample.
+This gives native code an easy way to detect when a sample event had occurred, and to log metadata about what the program was doing when the event happened.